 Disaster risk and coping mechanisms in coastal communities

 Disaster, environmental degradation and migration in West and Central Africa

 Environmental determinants of migration and non-migration in West and Central Africa.

 Resilient communities created

-Understanding of factors of migration and non-migration the face of disasters.
+Understanding drivers of migration and non-migration in the face of deteriorating environmental conditions.